Samyam09/meaning-of-life-open-project/README.md

 ## 🎯 Objective

 To build a public, structured collection of how people understand:

 - Meaning of life
 - Purpose of existence
 - Personal philosophy

-Each entry adds a new lens to a shared human question.
+Each contribution adds a new lens to a shared human question.

+---

+## 🌐 Why This Project Matters

+Every person sees life differently.

+This project exists to capture that diversity — not to agree on one answer, but to understand many.

+Over time, this becomes:
+- A reflection of global human thought
+- A collection of lived experiences
+- A shared philosophical archive

 ---